 Kukui Nut Oil made in Hawaii

 Kukui nut oil is a natural moisturizer balanced in both oleic and linoleic fatty acids, and full of antioxidants Vitamins A, C and E. Kukui oil skin health properties are known to help skin conditions like eczema, psoriasis, and dry and chapped skin.
 It has been used by the early Hawaiians for generations to help soothe and rejuvenate their skin from the effects of sun, wind and other natural elements.
 It is great for sunburn!
 Kukui nut oil makes an excellent facial moisturizer as it absorbs quickly into your skin, alleviating the appearance of wrinkles and fine lines while softening and moisturizing your skin.
 Plus, it is highly noncomedogenic so it does not clog pores.
-Our Kukui nut oil is cold pressed locally on the North Shore of O`ahu.

 Use Kukui nut oil today for healthier skin tomorrow!